niofis/XPSeed/README.md

 XPSeed
 ======

-A template for bootstraping node.js/express applications, containing the various libraries and a simple REST implementation.
+A template for bootstraping node.js/express applications, containing various libraries and a simple REST implementation.

 ###Characteristics
 **Libraries**